Hotmoka/hotmoka/tutorial/Takamaka.md

 fallback function redefined in such a way to re-enter the paying contract and re-execute the distribution of the investment.
 As it is well known, such an attack has made some people rich and other desperate.
+You can find more detail at page 173 of [[AntonopoulosW19]](#AntonopoulosW19).
 Even if such a frightening scenario does not occur, paying previous investors immediately back is discouraged in Solidity also for other reasons.
 Namely, the contract that receives his investment back might have a redefined fallback function that